-up to eight (8) Union representatives, including a health and safety representative, and up to eight (8) representatives of top and line management -- ---
+Up to eight (8) Union representatives, including a health and safety representative, and up to eight (8) Chesterfield representatives of top and line management.

-In addition, the President or Executives of the organizations, or their designees may attend the meetings.
-Other provisions for these Committees are as follows:
+In addition, the President or Executives of the Chesterfield, or their designees may attend the meetings.
+Other provisions for this Committee are as follows:

 Each Committee shall be co-chaired by one of the Union representatives and one of the Employer representatives.
 Each party shall choose their own representatives for this Committee.
-The Committee may also decide to rotate facilitation of meetings.